-• On Infrastructure and Facilities - the students appreciated the built infrastructure, but felt it was in need of an urgent upgrade to accommodate the increased number of students.
-Access to Labs, and the library used to be much easier when the strength of the student community was low.
-Also, many sports facilities and activities are now insufficient.
+- On Infrastructure and Facilities the students appreciated the extensive infrastructure.
+Access to Labs, and the library is most loved by the student community.
+Also, many sports facilities and activities have also improved during the year. - On Placements When questioned about Placements students felt that overall they were mostly satisfied with MU's collective efforts towards Placements.

-The second group of students highlighted their overall experience rather freely, the extract of their expression is given below:

-• When questioned about Placements students felt that their expectations were not managed well and neither was the process as transparent as it was before.
-However, overall they were mostly satisfied with MU's collective efforts towards Placements.